garyfleming/product-engineering/estimates.md

 ^ Back to the question: who thinks this talk will be done 42.5 minutes after I started? i.e. who thinks it'll take that amount of time or less?
 ^ I mean, I could stop the talk right now and fulfill that criteria, but I probably wouldn't have done the job of delivering the talk.
-^ Let's imagine I do a reasonable conference talk in terms of content and takeaways: do you think I'll finish within a few minutes of the title's implicit deadline?
+^ Let's imagine I do a reasonable conference talk in terms of content and takeaways: do you think I'll finish within a few minutes of the title's implicit **deadline**?
-^ TODO build this out?

 ---